TrossenRobotics/dobot_cr_cobots_docs/docs/tcpip_protocol/functions.rst

       - Description
     * - index
       - int
-      - index of terminal analog input, range: 1 or 2
+      - index of tool analog input, range: 1 or 2

+Get the voltage of tool AI index 1.

 ::